jina-ai/jina/docs/concepts/executor/dynamic_batching.md

 order to efficiently use GPU resources.

 ## Overview
-Enabling dynamic batching on Executor endpoints that perform inference typically results in increased throughput.
+Enabling dynamic batching on Executor endpoints that perform inference typically results in better hardware usage and thus, in increased throughput.

 When Dynamic Batching is enabled requests incoming to an Executor endpoints with the same {ref}`request parameters<client-executor-parameters>` will be queued together.
 The Executor endpoint will be executed on the queue requests when the number of documents